 At a Glance

-- Benefits: Enjoy a hybrid work model, competitive salary, and extensive company perks.
+- Benefits: Enjoy a hybrid work model, competitive salary, career development, and generous company perks including a car allowance.

-- Qualifications: Experience in building control or related fields; knowledge of legislation is essential.
+- Qualifications: Experience in building control inspection or related fields is essential; knowledge of current legislation is a must.

 The predicted salary is between 43000 - 67000 £ per year.